grinnell-cs/csc151-dh/_eboards/eboard02-1.md

 Getting students into card groups was chaos.
 I intentionally don't give an algorithm, and it shows.
 What's a better algorithm?

+_We skipped this to make sure we had sufficient time for labs._

 Lab 1: Setting up Linux
 -----------------------